PatchLens/go-update-lens/README.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See the [LICENSE](LICENSE) file for details.

+Please [contact us](https://patchlens.com/contact) for commercial licensing and access to premium features.

 ## Contributing

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for legal and license requirements for external contributors.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for legal and license requirements for external contributors.